Saitama Japan Travel Guide

 Seek out independent establishments.

-Look for fair trade options.
+Seek out fair trade products options.

 Your choices directly impact the local economy.

-Avoid activities that exploit animals or human labor.
+Avoid animal cruelty activities or human labor.

 Choosing local vendors directly supports the community.